rjb4standards/REA-Products/Log4jUseCase/README.md

 AVAILABILITY, TIMELINESS, QUALITY, SUITABILITY, ACCURACY OR COMPLETENESS OF THIS ARTIFACT OR THE RESULTS YOU MAY OBTAIN BY USING THE ARTIFACT OR THAT THE ARTIFACT WILL BE ERROR-FREE.
 <h2>Apache Log4j SBOM Materials</h2>
-These Apache Log4j SBOM files were created from a binary (zip file) distribution of Log4j version 2.15.0.
-FileChecksums at the SBOM component level should be ignored as they only represent the file hash for teh topmost component, the .zip file.
+These Apache Log4j SBOM files were created from a binary (zip file) distribution of Log4j version 2.15.0. <b>FileChecksums at the SBOM component level should be ignored as they only represent the file hash for the primary component, appearing in the Package object</b>.
 <p>
 An SBOM representing the Apache Log4j 2.17.0 CORE classes are also provided as a separate SBOM in SPDX TV and JSON formats and a complete Vulnerability Disclosure Report, open-source format containing FixStatus and Vendor Analysis Findings as placeholder elements.